 The biggest issue is administering it as not that many people are familiar with it.
 Giving customers with a problem a list of complicated command line instructions to type in to try and fix it can make them glaze over fairly quickly and one wrongly entered command can break it requiring expert assistance.

 The newest hardware often doesn’t have the required drivers to make it work efficiently so you might have to spend more on faster hardware to compensate.

-That said, a preconfigured signage player from us shouldn’t give you any problems.
+That said, a ready configured Raspberry Pi 4 signage player from us shouldn’t give you any problems.

 Android media players are often less than £40 and due to the large integration of the circuitry there is hardly anything in them to fail in comparison to a full blown PC.
 Android actually sits on top of the Linux kernel.

 If your signage system is using an Android web browser this might appear to be running at a much lower resolution like 1280 x 800 even if your TV reports the device is outputting a resolution of 1920 x 1080 or higher.
 This is usually due to the way the dpi for the screen is configured.
 It makes small fonts look big for viewing on a TV set from 6ft away.
 Sometimes there’s a menu setting to change it, if not we can normally alter it in a config file.